mirstack/ufwd/README.md

 Here's an example of a forwarding server:

-    $ ufwd -addr :514 -dest syslog.domain.com:514
+    $ ufwd :514 syslog.domain.com:514

 In this example all the local UDP connections on port `514` will be passed through to a syslog server running on port `514` of `syslog.domain.com` host.

-Check `ufwd -help` for list of all available options.
+Check `ufwd -h` for list of all available options.

 ## Disclaimer

 Of course, saying that `ufwd` is a daemon is quite too much.
 It's mechanism is the simplest possible - if any error encountered, then exit and start over (via external supervisor).
 The app is intend to run as a daemon, thus the `d` suffix in the name.

 ## Hacking